5 things casual X-Men fans should know before seeing Dark Phoenix

 2. Which movies have come before this one?

-X-Men: the groundbreaking original, in which Wolverine (Hugh Jackman) and Rogue (Anna Paquin) are folded into Charles Xavier’s team as Magneto plots to turn the world’s leaders into mutants.
+X-Men: The groundbreaking original, in which Wolverine (Hugh Jackman) and Rogue (Anna Paquin) are folded into Charles Xavier’s team as Magneto plots to turn the world’s leaders into mutants.

-X2: An assault on Xavier’s School for Gifted Youngsters, where future X-Men are groomed, leads to the crew teaming up with Magneto’s Brotherhood of Mutants to save all of mutantkind from an existential threat.
+X2: An assault on Xavier’s School for Gifted Youngsters, where future X-Men are groomed, leads to the crew teaming up with Magneto’s Brotherhood of Mutants to save all of mutant-kind from an existential threat.

 X-Men 3: The Last Stand: Mutantkind once again faces an existential threat, due to a mutant “cure” that can render X-Men powerless.
-There’s also a b-story, to be detailed further below.
+There’s also a B-story, to be detailed further below.

 X-Men: First Class: This prequel is set in 1962, during the Cuban Missile Crisis, while Xavier and Magneto begin heading down their separate paths.
 Here is where we see that meeting Mystique/Raven made Xavier feel less alone, which is why he took her into his family as a foster sister.
 This connection means that their relationship is deeper than it appeared in the original trilogy, something to keep in mind for Dark Phoenix.

-X-Men: Origins – Wolverine: Left out of First Class, since audiences already knew that Wolverine doesn’t join the group until much later, it is here that we learn more about where Wolfie actually came from.
+X-Men: Origins–Wolverine: Left out of First Class, since audiences already knew that Wolverine doesn’t join the group until much later, it is here that we learn more about where Wolfie actually came from.

 X-Men: Days of Future Past: The original cast and the First Class gang come together through time travel, mostly in 1973, to thwart the existential threat of the Sentinels (mutant-hunting killer robots) from ever being created.